Seagather/Marshal-Unisex-Collectibles/README.md

 #### Product View

--   The product view populates the product details:
+-   The product view populates the product details such as:
     -   Product name
     -   Category
     -   Image